• Personal

 Use an app, write it down, or keep track through your online banking.

-When the Christmas decorations have been packed away, festive season debt may linger long enough to impact you throughout 2022.
+Festive season debt may linger long enough to impact you throughout 2024.
 So, be careful with your credit card at Christmas.

-According to Reserve Bank of Australia statistics,4 there was around $35.5 billion in retail payments outstanding on credit and charge cards in Australia at August 2021.
+Reserve Bank of Australia statistics4 show there was around $41 billion outstanding in retail payments on credit and charge cards in Australia at June 2024.

 Icon